Kagebounshin/game-rating-site/README.md

     - If you click on a game [title](static/img/img-readme/profile05.png) in your backlog, you can [edit](static/img/img-readme/profile12.png) your game if you for example made a typo.
 When you are done editing press the edit button a [message](static/img/img-readme/profile12.png) is displayed saying that the editing process was successful.
 If You dont want to edit, click the cancel button an you will be sent back to your profile page.
     - By clicking on the ["X"](static/img/img-readme/profile06.png) icon to the right of your games, you delete that game.
     - When you click on the ["check"](static/img/img-readme/profile07.png) icon, it means that you have finshed that game, and the game gets sent over to the [finshed](static/img/img-readme/profile08.png) list.
     - By clicking a game title in the finshed list, you can make a [review](static/img/img-readme/profile14.png) of that game.
-The Review title is set to the game [title](static/img/img-readme/profile15.png), then you have some fields to fill, first is the [capturing text](), then you can choose between abunch of [genres]() from a dropdown list.
-Next up choose what [platform]() you can play the game on.
+The Review title is set to the game [title](static/img/img-readme/profile15.png), then you have some fields to fill.
+First up is the [capturing text](static/img/img-readme/profile16.png), maximum of 50 characters.
+Then you can choose between abunch of [genres](static/img/img-readme/profile17.png) from a dropdown list.
+Next up choose what [platform](static/img/img-readme/profile18.png) you can play the game on.
 More the one platform?
 Choose "Multiplatform".
-Then the [developer]() field, [duration]() field.
-After all this it's time to put your thoughts of the game into words at the [review]() field.
-Made a basic [rating] system, you choose between 1-5 in a dropdown menu, where 1 is bad and 5 is awesome.
+Then the [developer](static/img/img-readme/profile19.png) field, [duration](static/img/img-readme/profile20.png) field.
+After all this it's time to put your thoughts of the game into words at the [review](static/img/img-readme/profile21.png) field.
+Made a basic [rating](static/img/img-readme/profile22.png) system, you choose between 1-5 in a dropdown menu, where 1 is bad and 5 is awesome.
-    To make your review complete, you can add a [images]() to it.
+    To make your review complete, you can add a [images](static/img/img-readme/profile23.png) to it.
-    The click the ["Add Review"]() button, and the review is done.
+    Then click the ["Add Review"](static/img/img-readme/profile24.png) button, and the review is done.
-    Not happy with the review for some reason, or just not in the mood, click the ["Cancel"]() button, and your back at your profile page in no time.
+    Not happy with the review for some reason, or just not in the mood, click the ["Cancel"](static/img/img-readme/profile25.png) button, and your back at your profile page in no time.

 - Sign Up